deerbabyphotos/deerbabyphotos.github.io/_includes/rates.md

 - All edited photos (typically around 100, a mix of color & BW) uploaded to a password protected online gallery (no watermarks)
 - All edited photos (typically around 100, a mix of color & BW) in high resolution (no watermarks) on a memory stick within 10 days of the session
 - A phone/email consultation before the session to discuss planning, expectations, wardrobe, etc.
+- There is a $50 surcharge for weekends and holidays.

 ### **Family Session** $450